 Lauryn Brown, musician and model

 What makes you decide how you will do your make-up for the day?
-I tend do my make-up quite impulsively unless I have a particular outfit, hairstyle or 'look' in my head that I have pre-planned, as I am a huge fan or colour blocking and colour matching.
-If my hair is a certain colour I will either match my eyebrows, eyeshadow or lip colour to it.
+I tend do my make-up quite impulsively unless I have a particular outfit, hairstyle, or 'look' in my head that I have pre-planned, as I am a huge fan or color blocking and color matching.
+If my hair is a certain color I will either match my eyebrows, eyeshadow, or lip color to it.
 Do you match your make-up to your clothes or vice versa?
 I have a habit of matching my make-up to my clothes, which I can imagine some people may believe would be stressful.
 Sometimes I create contrast between an outfit and my make-up, but I'm pretty much a chameleon.
 Do you feel more like yourself with make-up or without?
 What do you prefer?
 I like myself both with and without make-up.
 I used to wear make-up to college and work every single day, just to enhance my features.
-However, I realised I should let my skin breathe sometimes and be kind to it so I stopped wearing make-up.
+However, I realized I should let my skin breathe sometimes and be kind to it so I stopped wearing make-up.

 Paolina Russo, Fashion Graduate

 Could you describe your make-up style in three words?
-Easy, colourful, messy.
+Easy, colorful, messy.

 Li Ming Hui, Graphic Design student